MikeAlexMartinez/templates/cloned/FreeCSS/Ranger/README.md

   3. (minimised) Hamburger menu animation on hover, (increase padding), and transition into X on click.

 Hopefully the rest will be straight forward!
-But I will update
+But I will update as (and when) I encounter problems!

 ## Structure